 b.
 Serve as lead representative of the GIDP to the University Administration, granting agencies, prospective students, etc.

 c.
 The chair may be called upon to document GIDP contributions of participating faculty for P&T in their home hunts according to University policies and procedures

 d.
 Manage administrative matters according to University regulations.

-C. Faculty Membership.
+C. Faculty Membership

-Graduate Interdisciplinary Program faculty members are proposed for appointment to the Faculty Director of Graduate Interdisciplinary Programs by the Executive Committee, based on established criteria in Program Bylaws (including such evidences of scholarly and research productivity as current publications in peer review journals and academic presses, recent service as thesis/dissertation director, etc.).
+Graduate Interdisciplinary Program faculty members are proposed for appointment to the Associate Director of Graduate Interdisciplinary Programs by the Executive Committee, based on established criteria in Program Bylaws (including such evidences of scholarly and research productivity as current publications in peer review journals and academic presses, recent service as thesis/dissertation director, etc.).

 a.
 Participating faculty members, generally who are tenured, tenure eligible or tenure-equivalent at The University of Arizona, may serve on Executive Committees.

 b.
 Participating faculty members who are tenured, tenure eligible or tenure equivalent at The University of Arizona may serve on graduate examination committees as members, master's theses directors, and doctoral dissertation directors of graduate examination committees.

 c.
 Participating faculty members who do not hold tenure eligible appointments may request special approval from the Graduate College to serve as members or co-chairs.

 d.
 Participating faculty may hold regular membership, affiliate or associate membership, in accordance with individual GIDP Bylaws.